 The most common solution for sleep apnea prescribed by physicians who are unaware of the neuromuscular causes of obstructive sleep apnea is a CPAP (continuous positive airway pressure) machine.
 CPAP machines use a mask that is worn over the nose and/or mouth during the night.
 The CPAP machine then pumps air into the mask to prop the airway open with a cushion of air and make sure that the patient is able to breathe without any interruption.

 Sleep Apnea Surgery

 Sometimes the tonsils and adenoids are so enlarged that removing them can significantly open the airway and improve oxygen levels.
-Surgery is a serious, irreversible option, but it can be very effective.
+Surgery is a serious, irreversible option to treat sleep apnea, but it can be very effective.
 Some patients also require surgery to removal of the uvula, the small organ that dangles in the back of your throat.
 This is generally done using a laser and is an outpatient procedure.

 Another surgical option is the implantation of palatal pillars.
 Palatal pillars are small polyester implants that are placed in the soft palate.
 The implants work similarly to how rebar makes concrete stronger.
 They stiffen the soft palate so that it doesn’t collapse and vibrate while you’re sleeping.
 The procedure is done in a single office visit and is reversible.

 Central and Complex Sleep Apnea Treatment